Andr3xDev/HyprPharch/README.md

     paru -S --noconfirm --needed bibata-cursor-theme-bin galendae-git spicetify-cli visual-studio-code-bin
     ```

-4. (OPTIONAL), download Gruvbox Material GTK theme from the sourse (), or run the script.
+4. (OPTIONAL), download Gruvbox Material GTK theme from the sourse, or run the script.
     ```sh
-    cd Dotfiles/scripts
+    cd dotfiles/scripts
     ./gtk.sh
     ```

 </br>

 ## License
 Distributed under the Unlicense License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.